- Sports and Recreation»

 Despite all that support, the mesh and Gore-Tex allows air to circulate, so your feet won't get too hot.

-Reasonably priced, durable and supportive, the Zenith is a good hiking boot for men with a lot going for it.
+Reasonably priced, durable and supportive, the Prophet is a good hiking boot for men with a lot going for it.

 If you're hunting around for a fully waterproof shoe for hiking, it's hard to go wrong with full leather.
 Leather is naturally water resistant and durable.
 In the case of the Cliff Walker series, you get a strong pair of waterproof hiking boots for guys that stands up to the rigours of the climb.